annedorko/highlight/README.md

 - The root of your links throughout the site
 - The CNAME for Github Pages to support custom domains

-_Note: Highlight automatically generates a .nojekyll file for Github Pages, as well._
+_Note: Highlight automatically generates a .nojekyll file to support Github Pages, as well._

 ### Step 2.
 Start Site for Local Editing

 Open two console tabs and navigate to the project root in both.

-**First,** run `python main.py server`.
+**First,** run `python3 main.py server --watch`.
 You can now navigate to [http://localhost:4242](http://localhost:4242) in your browser to preview your site live.

-**Next,** run `python main.py watch` in the other tab to regenerate the site automatically as you make changes to `/pages`, `/resume`, and `/templates` in the following steps.
+**Next,** run `python3 main.py watch` in the other tab to regenerate the site automatically as you make changes to anything under the `src/` folder, such as `src/pages`, `src/resume`, and `src/templates` in the following steps.

 ### Step 3.
 Update Your Bio

-1. Open `resume/about.yaml`
+1. Open `src/resume/about.yaml`
 2. Edit the values to reflect your name, contact information, skills, and more.

 This document is for the data that is the same across all your resume and portfolio items.